 We’ve had our Canadian fun in the forest, and now it’s the time in our 24 hours in Busch Gardens Williamsburg VA to head to Actual France.
 (I mean Actual Fake France.)
 This hamlet is known as Aquitaine and it’s quite a bit dreamier than New Canada.

 This is quite lovely, but I don’t know if the clocks in France actually say France on them.
 I feel like they already know what country they are in.

-It’s been a few hours since our lunch of panini and musical pannery, so it’s time for a light snack!
+It’s been a little while since our giant plate of Fake Canadian barbecue, so it’s time for a light snack!
 And by light, I mean a mint chocolate milkshake with gobs of whipped cream on the top.
 I’m not exactly sure what’s French about this except that the French are good at making ice cream.
-But it was excellent and refreshing on a hot 24 hours in Busch Gardens, so I’m not complaining.
+But it was excellent and refreshing on a hot 24 hours in Busch Gardens Williamsburg VA, so I’m not complaining.